Learn About Spinal Fusion

 You'll be given general anesthesia, which puts you into a deep sleep so you do not feel pain during surgery.

 The surgeon will make a surgical cut (incision) to view the spine.
 Other surgery, such as a diskectomy, laminectomy, or a foraminotomy, is almost always done first.
-Spinal fusion may be done:
+With respect to location and position, spinal fusion may be done:

 • On the part of your back or neck over the spine.
 You may be lying face down.
 Muscles and tissue will be separated to expose the spine.